 - If sex education is offered, the curriculum must emphasize abstinence as the expected social standard.

 - If sex education is offered, curriculum must not include any sexually explicit materials depicting homosexual activity.

 - Curriculum is not required to include instruction on consent.

 - Parents or guardians may remove their children from sex education classes.
 This is referred to as an “opt-out” policy.

-- Louisiana has no standard regarding medically accurate sex education instruction.
-However, if a school chooses to teach sex education, instruction must be based on factual biological or pathological information.
+- There is no regulation regarding medically accurate sex education instruction.
+However, if a school chooses to teach sex education, instruction must be “based on factual biological or pathological information.”

 Louisiana statute does not require schools to offer sex education, but Louisiana Revised Statute §17:24.4(E) states that “the State Board of Elementary and Secondary Education … shall develop and establish statewide curriculum standards for required subjects to be taught in the public elementary and secondary schools of [the] state.”
 Starting in the 2014-2015 school year, all incoming 9th graders are required to take 1/2 credit of health education.
 Under this authority, the Board of Elementary and Secondary Education promulgated Part LIX.
 Bulletin 103 to describe the state’s health education content standards.
 From grades 7–12, students learn about sexual abstinence and sexual risk behaviors; in grades 4 and 7–12, students receive human immunodeficiency virus (HIV)/acquired immunodeficiency syndrome (AIDS) and other sexually transmitted disease (STD) education.